codehub-learn/development-environment-setup/devops_2023.md

-# Hardware and Software requirements for DevOps.
+# Installation requirements for DevOps
-Getting your workstation ready for DevOps module.
+Getting your system ready for DevOps module
 &nbsp;
 &nbsp;

-## Workstation specifications
+## Hardware specifications
 - Windows 10 or Linux or MacOS, 64 bit
-- RAM, 8GB required, 16GB preferable
+- RAM, 8GB required, 16GB is recommended
-- 128 GB Storage (SSD would be preferrable)
+- 30 GB of free disk storage, space on SSD is recommended
-- 4 Core CPU
+- CPU which supports virtualization

 ## Software Stack
 1. Download and install **[Git Version Control](https://git-scm.com/downloads)**.